 - If you’re at work, have back-up plans to retrieve kids from camp/school/day care.

-- Keep a backpack loaded with extras: medications, hidden cash and coins, personal hygiene supplies, change of clothes, sweater, comfortable shoes, extra socks, packaged snacks, bottled water, deck of cards, notepad and pen.
+- Keep an emergency backpack loaded with extras: medications, hidden cash and coins, personal hygiene supplies, change of clothes, sweater, comfortable shoes, extra socks, packaged snacks, bottled water, deck of cards, notepad and pen.

 - Make a mental note to move to high ground any cardboard boxes sitting on the closet floor or under your bed.
 Items “out of sight” are often forgotten.
 (In other words, your baseball card collection is worthless once it is sopping pulp.)

-Once the National Weather Service has issued a warning and your area must evacuate:
+Once the National Weather Service has issued a warning and your area must evacuate, grab the following items:

-- Grab cell phones and chargers for car and electrical outlet.
+- Cell phones and chargers for car and electrical outlet

-- Grab your map of evacuation routes and contraflow routes.
+- Your map of evacuation routes and contraflow routes

 ‘Fleeing in place’

 If you are one of the million-plus Houstonians who found themselves going nowhere fast during Hurricane Rita, you know what “fleeing in place” means.